Unorthodox Engineers

 The Unorthodox Engineers were the subject of a series of science fiction short stories by Colin Kapp.
 They were a misfit bunch of engineers who solved problems of alien technology/weird planets in the future.
-The stories had a very large grain-of-salt-type humor.
+The stories had a great deal of grain-of-salt-type humor.

 They were commanded by maverick engineer Fritz van Noon and included, amongst others, a convicted bank robber as quartermaster (on the entirely-sound grounds that he was likely to be the most capable person for the job).

 The Unorthodox Engineers originally appeared in various British SF magazines and anthologies: